SiaFoundation/siad/modules/renter/README.md

 contracts, to be successful the `siafile` must be at 1x redundancy or better.
 If a `siafile` is below 1x redundancy and the local file is not present the file is considered lost as there is no way to repair it.

+**Assumptions / Complexities**
+ - New uploads have chunks added directly to the upload heap
+ - Repair loop will be sleep until work is needed meaning other threads will wake up the repair loop
+ - Backup chunks are added first
+ - Repair loop doesn't account for the fact that workers take time to finish an upload.
+Currently is assumes that this work finishing immediately

 #### Stuck Loop
 File's are marked as `stuck` if the Renter is unable to fully upload the file.